 Ferritin measurements involve various inaccuracies and the reading does not tell everything about iron reserves, and the limit between normal iron levels and deficiency is under a lively debate.
 International iron experts hold the view that more modern research is required on limit values.

 Blood Service takes care of blood donors in risk groups (all those who give blood frequently, and young women) by giving them iron tablets.
 Men and women also have different minimum intervals between donations.
-It is however possible that in future we will offer ferritin measurements or other iron measurements for those in iron deficiency risk groups.
-Before introducing any new measurements, we need more information about their suitability to blood donors.
+The FinDonor study does not provide scientific support for measuring ferritin levels in all blood donors on a regular basis.

 Not allowing men who have sex with other men to donate blood has been criticised, and has even been considered discriminatory.
 Many have been surprised by the Blood Service’s stringent policy concerning male-to-male sexual contact.